 Some of the children and young people referred to Berry Street have experienced levels of trauma that make it hard for them to trust adults and talk about their situations.
 Therapy dogs are a source of attention and affection, which creates an uncomplicated bond of joy and attachment.

-Vijay has had lots of training because he was going to become a seeing eye dog, but didn’t quite make the cut due to his anxiety.
-Vijay enjoys spending his day getting pats and laying at people’s feet, so he is adapting well to life at the Morwell campus!
+Vijay has had lots of training because he was going to become a seeing-eye dog but didn’t quite make the cut due to his anxiety.
+Vijay enjoys spending his day getting pats and laying at people’s feet, so he is adapting well to life at the Berry Street School Morwell campus!

 Therapy dogs can also increase motivation for learning.
 Phoebe, an Education Support dog at the Berry Street School in Ballarat, helps students get through the day without trouble.
 Phoebe spends her days supporting students who may have social and emotional learning needs.

-Likes: The rubbish bin, food, naps, pats, antlers, puddles, walks, human mum, yoghurt treats, belly scratches, low hanging food, crumbs, and of course, her students.
+Phoebe likes the rubbish bin, food, naps, pats, antlers, puddles, walks, human mum, yoghurt treats, belly scratches, low-hanging food, crumbs, and of course, her students.
 Phoebe dislikes being alone, being in the car, being told off, blackberry bushes, lettuce and baths.

 Neon is a much-loved therapy dog that works in Berry Street’s Northern Region in the Restoring Childhood program.
-Neon spent the first 2 years of his life training to be a seeing eye dog but he was just too playful, that’s how he came to be a therapy dog.
+Neon spent the first two years of his life training to be a seeing-eye dog but he was just too playful, that’s how he came to be a therapy dog.
 Neon is a skilled and caring listener, he seems to instinctively know when somebody is feeling unsafe or in need of cuddles – he is adored by staff and clients.

 *Name has been changed in the interest of privacy.
 The models and volunteers pictured are not connected to the case study.